“Who can count the dust of Jacob or number the seed of Israel.” Numbers 23:10

 Some are only afraid, but some are filled with hate.
 They have looked into a twisted mirror and drunk of the poisoned wine.
 They have found their Inner Cain and go now to slay their brothers with words.

 How shall I curse whom G-d has not cursed, asks Balaam.
 But the King of Moab is determined to have his curses anyway.
 And today it is to the UN that they come for curses.
-Muslim lands boil with blood, but resolution after resolution follows damning Israel.
-China squats on the mountains of Tibet, Russian government thugs throw dissidents out of windows and Saudi firefighters push girls back into a burning building.
+The Arab lands boil with blood, but resolution after resolution follows damning Israel.
+China squats on the mountains of Tibet, Russian government thugs throw dissidents out of windows and Iranian thugs assault girls for removing their hijabs.
 And still the resolutions come like curses.

 First published at Sultanknish Blog